 Heart Disease: The Number One Killer

 Heart disease reigns as the leading cause of death in the United States.
-In 2021, it claimed 695,547 lives, accounting for a staggering 20% of all deaths.
+In 2021, it claimed 695,547 lives, accounting for a staggering 20% of all deaths, according to death data from national health statistics.
 Let’s dive into the risk factors and prevention strategies for this deadly condition.

 Risk Factors for Heart Disease